 Erica Wiebe is a 1000-watt bulb.

-In a blazing attack in the Olympic final at Rio 2016, Erica grappled her way to gold defeating Kazakhstan's Guzel Manyurova with dominant 6-0 score.
+In a blazing attack in the Olympic final at Rio 2016, Erica grappled her way to gold defeating Kazakhstan's Guzel Manyurova with a dominant 6-0 score.

 Her victory celebration showed Canada that her personality is even brighter than her wrestling talent.